Thursday, 6 November 2025

 Try photographing some cloth, first: you can see the weave, and also the fibres that make the thread.

 Other things to try: currency notes and coins.
+I will come back to these later.

-Then try your skin, and some sand:
+Then try your skin, and some sand, and I will come back to that.

 No comments: